bevyengine/bevy-website/content/news/2022-07-29-bevy-0.8/index.md

 image_subtitle_link = "https://codeberg.org/rmemr/w3.terrain-texturing"
 +++

-Thanks to **X** contributors, **X** pull requests, and our [**generous sponsors**](https://github.com/sponsors/cart), I'm happy to announce the **Bevy 0.8** release on [crates.io](https://crates.io/crates/bevy)!
+Thanks to **X** contributors, community reviewers, **X** pull requests, and our [**generous sponsors**](https://github.com/sponsors/cart), I'm happy to announce the **Bevy 0.8** release on [crates.io](https://crates.io/crates/bevy)!

 For those who don't know, Bevy is a refreshingly simple data-driven game engine built in Rust.
-You can check out [Quick Start Guide](/learn/book/getting-started/) to get started.
-Bevy is also free and open source forever!
+You can check out [Quick Start Guide](/learn/book/getting-started/) to try it today.
+It's free and open source forever!
 You can grab the full [source code](https://github.com/bevyengine/bevy) on GitHub.
 Check out [Bevy Assets](https://bevyengine.org/assets) for a collection of community-developed plugins, games, and learning resources.

 To update an existing Bevy App or Plugin to **Bevy 0.8**, check out our [0.7 to 0.8 Migration Guide](/learn/book/migration-guides/0.7-0.8/).

 As always, there are a _ton_ of new features, bug fixes, and quality of life tweaks in this release, but here are some of the highlights:

 * **New Material system**: Custom shaders are now _much_ easier to define, thanks to the new Material trait and AsBindGroup derive
-* **Camera driven rendering**: Each Camera now configures what it renders and how it renders it.
+* **Camera-driven rendering**: Each Camera now configures what it renders and how it renders it.
 Easily layer camera renders on top of each other, do split screen, or render to a texture in just a few lines of code.
-* **Built-in Shader Modularization**: Many built in shader types and functions are now importable.
+* **Built-in Shader Modularization**: Many built-in shader types and functions are now importable.
 Notably, custom shaders can now import the PBR shader logic
 * **Spot Lights**: A new light type that emits light in a cone shape from a fixed point
 * **Visibility Inheritance**: Hiding an entity now also hides all of its descendants in the hierarchy
 * **Scene Bundle**: Easily spawn scenes using a normal Bevy bundle and extend them with new components and children
 * **Upgraded to wgpu 0.13**: Uses a new, more ergonomic WGSL shader syntax
 * **Automatic Mesh tangent generation**: If tangents are missing for a mesh, generate them with mikktspace
 * **Renderer Optimizations**: Parallel Frustum Culling, thread local check visiblity, unstable sorts for unbatched render phases,
 * **Scripting / Modding Progress: Untyped ECS apis**: A step toward 3rd party scripting language support!
-Interact with bevy ecs internals directly via pointers.
+Interact with bevy ECS internals directly via pointers.
-* **ECS Query ergonomics and usability**: Queries now implement IntoIter and mutable queries can be converted to immutable queries
+* **ECS Query ergonomics and usability**: Queries now implement `IntoIter` and mutable queries can be converted to immutable queries
 * **ECS internals refactors**: Sweeping changes to Bevy ECS internals that make it simpler, safer, and easier to maintain
 * **Reflection improvements**: Support for reflecting more types, ECS resource reflection, untyped reflection, improved internals
-* **Hierarchy Commands**: Hierarchy updates now use "transactional commands" to ensure hierarchy integrity at a given point in time
+* **Hierarchy Commands**: Hierarchy updates now use "transactional commands" to ensure hierarchy consistency at all times
-* **Bevy UI now uses Taffy**: Switched to a community maintained fork (that we helped build) of the now abandoned Stretch layout library
+* **Bevy UI now uses Taffy**:  We've swapped to (and help maintain) a collaborative fork of the now abandoned Stretch UI layout library.
+Exponential blow-up bug begone!

 <!-- more -->